rabarbers/pascal.wallet.connector/README.md

 * DataOperation methods: SendDataAsync, SignDataAsync, FindDataOperationsAsync.
 More details in [PIP-0033](https://www.pascalcoin.org/development/pips/pip-0033).

 ### Known issues
-* Cold wallet operation SendToAsync does not recognize accounts in MainNet.
+* Cold wallet operation SignSendToAsync does not recognize accounts in MainNet.
 * Operation.Amount for SendToAsync returns sent Pasc, but for SendDataAsync it returns sent Pasc + transaction fee.
 * It is not clear if Block.Nonce field represents meaningful value.
 * GetWalletAccountsAsync returns empty array if parameter encodedPublicKey or b58PublicKey is provided.
+* Wallet RPC methods 'checkepasa' and 'validateepasa' returns response object which does not correspond JSON RPC specification and field 'account' sometimes can return numeric value, sometimes - string.
+Currently Pascal.Wallet.Connector does not support these methods.

 ### For technical support contact Rabarbers and be polite